jason-ytsao/archqa/README.md

   -o , --out_dir   Output directory, default "archqa_outputs"
 ```
 #### Example :
-If '-o' is not provided, it will be set to default, "archqa_outputs" dir under the current directory.
+If '-o' is not provided, the output directory will be set to default, "archqa_outputs" dir under the current directory.
 ```
 $ ./archqa.py diff_dd \
 -f1 /c/Users/jtsaox/mybin/ProjectConfig_2022-09-02_17_37_49.xlsx \